LightForm-group/matflow-user-documentation/README.md

 - (python) functions used in task schemas which return values directly should return a dictionary with keys corresponding to the output parameters

+- `save_files` tells matflow to copy files from the execute directory to the artifacts directory (matflow considers the execute directory temporary)

+- It's possible to add a task to a completed workflow (not zipped) using `wk.add_task(...)`, but not using the CLI

 ## about YAML